Peergos/Peergos/README.md

 Demo
 ----
-There is a single machine demo running at [https://demo.peergos.net](https://demo.peergos.net) if you just want to try out Peergos now.
+Want to try it out no?
+Here's our demo [https://demo.peergos.net](https://demo.peergos.net).

-Alpha
+Beta
 ----
-Our alpha is live at https://alpha.peergos.net/.
-There are a limited number of accounts available.
+Our beta is live at https://beta.peergos.net/.
+There are a limited number of free accounts available.

 Tech book
 ---------